Hi, I’m Corinne…

 The Pragmatic Parent has a “No Judgement Zone”

-This is not a site for “controversial” topics such as breastfeeding, co-sleeping and vaccinations.
+This is not a site for “controversial” topics such as breastfeeding versus formula (fed is always best), co-sleeping and vaccinations.
 I support the choice you make for your family and your children.
-Those choices you make are between you and your doctor and your family.
+Those choices you make are between you, your doctor and your family.

-Parenting is hard enough, there are so many different opinions as to what is “right” but how you parent is always a matter of choice.
+Parenting is hard enough and there are so many opinions as to what is “right.”
+Just remember, how you chose to parent is the best way for your family.
 This isn’t a place to bash or bicker with others who feel one way or another.
 This site offers helpful and smart information so you can take what you want from it, apply it to your own family and situation and share your wins.